jooray/signal-monitoring/README.md

 # signal-monitoring

-This program is for simple server monitoring and notifications with signal-cli, [matrix-commander](https://github.com/8go/matrix-commander) or through LXMF ([Reticulum mesh network](https://reticulum.network/)).
+This program is for simple server monitoring and notifications with signal-cli, [matrix-commander](https://github.com/8go/matrix-commander), through LXMF ([Reticulum mesh network](https://reticulum.network/)), or [simplex-chat](https://github.com/simplex-chat/simplex-chat/blob/stable/docs/CLI.md).

 It's goal is to be able to run on supersimple servers, like NAS, raspberry pi, home routers, etc.